Weekly Review: Preferred Stock CEFs

 Source: Author's software

-There were no major news about this group of the closed-end funds which could have had an impact on their performance.
+There was no major news about this group of the closed-end funds which could have had an impact on their performance.

 The Sector